nanaya/osu-web-api-docs/source/includes/_chat.md

 ---------- | -----------
-target_id  | **(required)** `user_id` of user to start PM with message    | **(required)** message to send
+target_id  | **(required)** `user_id` of user to start PM with message    | **(required)** message to send is_action  | boolean, whether the message is an action

 ### Response Format